 4UMB’s bookstore, as a matter of practice, unbundles all book sets to make purchase of the individual unit parts available to UMB students.

 Faculty members are required to acknowledge understanding and consideration of this law before selecting a college textbook.

-The State of Maryland’s College Textbook Competition and Affordability Act of 2009 has as its purposes to establish practices in higher education institutions in the State in which textbook selection reflects consideration of textbook prices and ways to reduce costs to students, that posts textbook decisions in a timely manner to help students in obtaining assigned books at the least cost, and promotes competition.
-The statute notes that textbook prices increased by more than twice the increase in overall inflation in the period 1986-2004.
+The State of Maryland’s College Textbook Competition and Affordability Act of 2009 has as its purposes to establish practices in higher education institutions in the state in which textbook selection reflects consideration of textbook prices and ways to reduce costs to students, that posts textbook decisions in a timely manner to help students in obtaining assigned books at the least cost, and promotes competition.
+The statute notes that textbook prices increased by more than twice the increase in overall inflation between 1986 and 2004.

 Selected Provisions in the Statute: